-The successes of the College of Engineering are numerous and impactful.
-We continue to make significant contributions to the intellectual and economic vitality of the world through our discoveries and innovations.
-Our research initiatives drive our ongoing quest for discoveries that transform the world into a better place to live and work.
+The College of Engineering continues to make numerous, impactful contributions to the intellectual and economic vitality of the world through our discoveries and innovations.

-The Engineering Research Accelerator supports the College of Engineering's efforts to expand our participation and influence in national and international research forums, developing a stronger voice on the world stage to share our insights and discoveries on emerging issues.
+The Engineering Research Accelerator reinforces the College’s efforts to expand our participation and influence in national and international research forums, which allows us to develop a stronger platform to share our insights and discoveries on emerging issues.
 We develop deep industry ties and seek new relationships to collaboratively develop solutions to broad problems.
 These solutions have the potential to create economic value through new products that are useful, usable, and desirable in the marketplace.

 Next generation research initiatives and moonshots